jgrimes86/oo-python-recipe-project/README.md

 should return the recipe to which the entry belongs

 ### `Ingredient`
-Build the following methods on the Ingredient class
+Build the following functionality on the Ingredient class

 - `Ingredient.all`
 should return all of the ingredient instances